tn74/reem/README.md

 REEM is a centralized middleware package for robotic communication that utilizes Redis, a fast in-memory key-value database.
 It is designed for ease of use and efficiency.

 ## Design Philosophy:
 REEM expects you will store your data as a nested data structure - think of communication between computers as passing JSON's between machines.
 REEM is built to model as much data as it can using Redis's [ReJSON](https://pypi.org/project/rejson/) module.
 This works great for serializable data, but we often want to work with non-serializable types like numpy arrays.
 Users can define encoder/decoder objects called Ships that define how non-serializable types should be pushed to and retrieved from Redis.
+REEM provides a default Ship for handling numpy arrays.

 ## Installation
 ``pip install reem``

 ## Getting Started
 Before any machines can communicate using REEM, someone has to run a redis server.
 Set up a computer to run a redis server.
-This can be your local machine.
+This can be on your local machine.
 These [instructions](https://redis.io/topics/quickstart) are a great help.

 ### Starting an Interface
 ```python